MarinaMartin/fostercareplaybook/docs/drafts/email_renewal_requirements.md

 ### Outcomes Data

+We are still collecting concrete data, but believe that this means:
-Families can complete their renewal requirements faster, with fewer follow-ups from their licensing worker.
+* Families can complete their renewal requirements faster, with fewer follow-ups from their licensing worker.

 ### Who's Doing This?